-COLLEGE AND UNIVERSITY DATES 2024
+COLLEGE AND UNIVERSITY DATES 2025

-The College is open from Saturday 17 February 2024 and remains open for the duration of the university academic year.
-The academic year comprises of two semesters, with a short break in the middle of each semester and a longer break between them.
+The College is open from Saturday 15 February 2025 and remains open for the duration of the academic year.
+The University academic year comprises of two semesters, with a short break in the middle of each semester and a longer break between them.
 The end-of-semester dates are the day of the last University examination in each semester.
+The Polytechnic academic year comprises of four terms, with 3 breaks between each of the terms.

-University dates for 2024 are:
+University of Otago dates for 2025 are: